 November 5, 1974 - Deputy director of the Minnesota Energy Agency, Phil Getz, says heating costs will go up, even though energy companies aren't short of coal (yet).
 But as coal supplies dwindle, utility companies will have to switch over to oil.
 Also, a coal strike looms on the horizon.

-August 25, 1975 - Jim Klobuchar, columnist and author, reflects on immigrants to the Iron Range and how they made their living.
+August 25, 1975 - MPR’s Gary Eichten talks with columnist and author Jim Klobuchar, who reflects on immigrants to the Iron Range and how they made their living.

-August 25, 1975 - Jim Klobuchar, columnist and author, discusses diversity, immigration, and racism in Minnesota.
+August 25, 1975 - MPR’s Gary Eichten interviews columnist and author Jim Klobuchar, who discusses diversity, immigration, and racism in Minnesota.

 August 26, 1975 - Jim Klobuchar comments on Hubert Humphrey's "bleeding heart politics" and how it affected the national picture of American politics.